Writing, speaking, and translating the future

 Search

-Search will be a combination on radials, drop-downs,fill-ins, check boxes, and sliders.
+Search will be a combination of radials, drop-downs, fill-ins, checkboxes, and sliders.
 Each of these will require an evaluation.
 Does the UI need to be mirrored?
 Is there sorting or ordering that may be affected by the locale?
 Are the dates and times displaying correctly for the appropriate locale?
 Are the choices in the check boxes relevant to the current locale?
 Do there need to be new choices based on a specific culture?

 Mapping